mricon/b4/docs/contributor/overview.rst

    feedback you receive.
 Remember to record these changes in the cover letter's changelog.

-9. Unless series accepted upstream, GOTO 3.
+9. Unless series is accepted upstream, GOTO 3.

 Please read the rest of these docs for details on the ``prep``, ``send``, and ``trailers`` subcommands.